-This API for database programming is defined in a specific Database library4 so that it can be simply used in the application program by importing it.
-This will be the basis to generate higher-level code from entity-relationship diagrams that are described next.
+All features for database programming are summarized in a specific $\mathtt{Database}$ library so that they can be simply used in the application program by importing it.
+This will be the basis to generate higher-level code from entity-relationship diagrams that are described in the following.